 The Fall of the House of Usher (2023) | Horrific & Surprising

-If you had told me that of the two Netflix horror miniseries of note that would come out in 2023 I would absolutely loathe the one with Guillermo Del Toro’s name attached but enjoy the retelling of the Edgar Allen Poe classic, I’d, well… I’d be surprised but not necessarily shocked.
-Edgar Allen Poe is one of my favorite authors and I’ve read his timeless tale The Fall of the House of Usher numerous times.
+If you had told me that of the two Netflix horror miniseries of note that would come out in 2023 I would absolutely loathe the one with Guillermo Del Toro’s name attached but enjoy the retelling of the Edgar Allan Poe classic, I’d, well… I’d be surprised but not necessarily shocked.
+Edgar Allan Poe is one of my favorite authors and I’ve read his timeless tale The Fall of the House of Usher numerous times.
 It also happens to be a rather short story that I wouldn’t think could be spread out over the course of a miniseries.
 That is, perhaps, why the show creators instead made their own story with the Usher tale and other Poe classics as the foundational backdrop of the series.
 As skeptical as I was about everything, enough friends convinced me to see it through to its finale.

 Image: Netflix